nomistic/twitter-app/README.md

  =====================
  This tool is a lightweight application which makes use of Twitter's API.

- The connection to Twitter's OAuth authentication was made using a third-party library twitter-api-php library
+ The connection to Twitter's OAuth authentication was made using a third-party library twitter-api-php library.
  The view is created using the Twig Library

 **Installation**